Aspira Women’s Health (NASDAQ:AWH) Stock Price Up 4.3%

-Shares of Aspira Women’s Health Inc. (NASDAQ:AWH) rose 4.3% on Thursday .
-The company traded as high as $4.91 and last traded at $4.84.
-Approximately 8,636 shares were traded during trading, a decline of 98% from the average daily volume of 448,355 shares.
+Aspira Women’s Health Inc. (NASDAQ:AWH) shares rose 4.3% during mid-day trading on Thursday .
+The stock traded as high as $4.91 and last traded at $4.84.
+Approximately 8,636 shares traded hands during mid-day trading, a decline of 98% from the average daily volume of 448,355 shares.
 The stock had previously closed at $4.64.

-AWH has been the topic of a number of research analyst reports.
-Cantor Fitzgerald reissued an “overweight” rating on shares of Aspira Women’s Health in a report on Friday, July 9th.
-Truist initiated coverage on shares of Aspira Women’s Health in a report on Monday, March 29th.
-They set a “buy” rating and a $12.00 price objective on the stock.
-Truist Securities initiated coverage on shares of Aspira Women’s Health in a report on Monday, March 29th.
-They set a “buy” rating and a $12.00 price objective on the stock.
-Finally, Zacks Investment Research raised shares of Aspira Women’s Health from a “hold” rating to a “buy” rating and set a $5.50 price objective on the stock in a report on Wednesday.
-One research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
-Aspira Women’s Health presently has a consensus rating of “Buy” and a consensus price target of $9.88.
+AWH has been the topic of several recent research reports.
+Cantor Fitzgerald reissued an “overweight” rating on shares of Aspira Women’s Health in a research note on Friday, July 9th.
+Truist Securities initiated coverage on shares of Aspira Women’s Health in a research note on Monday, March 29th.
+They issued a “buy” rating and a $12.00 price objective on the stock.
+Truist began coverage on shares of Aspira Women’s Health in a research note on Monday, March 29th.
+They issued a “buy” rating and a $12.00 price objective on the stock.
+Finally, Zacks Investment Research raised shares of Aspira Women’s Health from a “hold” rating to a “buy” rating and set a $5.50 price target on the stock in a research note on Wednesday.
+One equities research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+The company has an average rating of “Buy” and an average price target of $9.88.

 About Aspira Women’s Health (NASDAQ:AWH)